 - polycythaemia due to erythropoietin production occurs in ~20% (range 5-40%) of cases 3,4

-One study showed that in VHL patients, the onset of symptoms usually coincides with the development of cystic component, and they showed that solid cerebellar nodules were mostly well tolerated.
+One study showed that in vHL patients, the onset of symptoms usually coincides with the development of a cystic component, and they showed that solid cerebellar nodules were mostly well-tolerated.
 They suggested repeat imaging at this stage to document the size of the cyst and to plan tumour excision 7.

 Acute presentation due to significant haemorrhage is uncommon and tends to be seen in larger tumours (>1.5 cm) 5-6.

 It has therefore also been suggested that resection of the cystic component need not be carried out.
-This has not been supported in a number of other studies however 8,9 (Note: a similar discussion is present in the pilocytic astrocytoma literature).
+This has not been supported in a number of other studies however 8,9 (a similar discussion is present in the pilocytic astrocytoma literature).

 Cysts which are within the solid nodule, or have peripheral enhancement, are presumably part of the tumour and should, therefore, be resected.
 The fluid within the cyst is often xanthochromic due to frequent bleeding into the cyst 4.